1912 United States presidential election: Results

-By county
+County results

 In a plurality of 1,396 counties, no candidate obtained a majority.
 Wilson won 1,969 counties but held a majority in only 1,237, less than Bryan had had in any of his campaigns.

 "Other(s)", mostly Roosevelt, won a plurality in 772 counties and a majority in 305 counties.
 Most of them in Pennsylvania (48), Illinois (33), Michigan (68), Minnesota (75), Iowa (49), South Dakota (54), Nebraska (32), Kansas (51), Washington (38), and California (44).

 Debs carried four counties: Lake and Beltrami in Minnesota, Burke in North Dakota, and Crawford in Kansas.
 These are the only counties ever to vote for the Socialist presidential nominee.

 Taft won a plurality in only 232 counties and a majority in only 35.
 In addition to South Dakota and California, where there was no Taft ticket, Taft carried no counties in Maine, New Jersey, Minnesota, Nevada, Arizona, and seven "Solid South" states.
 Nine counties did not record any votes due to either black disenfranchisement or being inhabited only by Native Americans, who would not gain full citizenship for 12 more years.